liormizr/s3path/docs/interface.rst

 S3Path.rmdir()
 ^^^^^^^^^^^^^^

-Remove this Bucket / key prefix.
+Removes this Bucket / key prefix.
 The Bucket / key prefix must be empty.

 S3Path.samefile(other_path)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Return whether this path points to the same Bucket key as other_path, which can be either a Path object, or a string:
+Returns whether this path points to the same Bucket key as other_path, which can be either a Path object, or a string:

 .. code:: python